 Beginning with the 2017-18 school year, all students (grades 3-12 only), teachers, and school-based staff are invited to share their perspectives through a brief School Climate Survey in the fall and spring of each school year.
 The surveys are administered online by our survey partner, Panorama Education.
 Answers are anonymous to all MNPS personnel.

-Students told us that the District’s areas of strength are high academic expectations (77% favorable) and positive student-teacher relationships (67% favorable).
-Opportunities for growth are in classroom management (40% favorable) and school engagement (43% favorable).
+Students told us that the District’s areas of strength are high academic expectations (78% favorable) and positive student-teacher relationships (66% favorable).
+Opportunities for growth are in student-student relationships (37% favorable), classroom management (41% favorable) and school engagement (44% favorable).

-Teachers are confident in their teaching abilities overall (76% favorable) and in teaching diverse student bodies specifically (79% favorable).
-Teachers are less satisfied with school resources (39% favorable) and feedback and coaching (48% favorable).
+Teachers are confident in their abilities teaching diverse student bodies (81% favorable), and consider overall climate at their schools to be positive (78% favorable).
+Teachers are less satisfied with professional learning opportunities (58% favorable) and feedback and coaching (50% favorable).

 Parents or guardians wishing to opt their child out of participating in the 2018-19 anonymous School Climate Surveys should fill out the “MNPS Survey Opt-Out Information and Passive Consent Form” in the Student-Parent Handbook and return it to their child’s school.
 A copy of the most recent student survey is available to view below.